 African Folklore About Bees

 The San People of the Kalahari Desert, which is in Botswana, Namibia, and South Africa, have a creation legend about bees.
-In the story, a praying mantis wanted to cross a rough river that was rough with heavy currents, so he could go home to his family.
+In the story, a praying mantis wanted to cross a river that was turbulent with heavy currents so he could go home to his family.
 Taking pity on him, a generous bee offered to carry him across the river.

 In Islam, the bee symbolizes godliness.
 Chapter 16 of the Quran is called an-Nahl, which translates to The Bee.
 In Islam, bees are described as Allah’s miracles, and Muslims are encouraged to learn from the hardworking dedication and generosity of bees.

 In China, bees symbolize ambition and the success that comes from hard work.
 In addition, bee colonies are symbolic of imperial courts.
 And the sting of the bee is representative of the discipline required to maintain order.
 Overall, the Chinese admire the industriousness of the bee and their dedication to the greater good of their colony.16

 Bee symbolism and mythology is particularly vibrant in Hindu culture.